What Airbnb Did To New York City - Slashdot

 Don't piss off the mailman living there as when you control the mail you control information

-Landlords can't increase rent (Score:2)
+Landlords can't increase rent (Score:3)

 Likewise, buyers can't decrease prices.
 They can wait for a lower price, but they won't be able to buy the item they want unless sellers begin to panic at lack of sales and lower their asking price.